brightlinxu/iclicker-alarm-chrome-extension/readme.md

 # iClicker Chrome Extension

 Hey everyone!
-I built this chrome extension so that I could be reminded every time a new iClicker question is in progress.
+I built this chrome extension to sound an alarm every time a new iClicker question is in progress.

 ## Getting started